 These effects come through two distinct channels.
-Greater media independence (high τ), media commercialization (high a) and plurality (high n) influence whether or not the media is captured.
-Political transparency and efficient news production (high q) is valuable in societies with non-captured media, but does not directly influence media capture.
+Greater media independence (high τ), media commercialization (high a), and plurality (high n) influence whether or not the media are captured.
+Political transparency and efficient news production (high q) are valuable in soci-

-9If they voted for the challenger, a bad incumbent would have no incentive to buy off the media and the media will be informative, in which case the lack of signal would be a good signal.
-Thus, there cannot exist a pure-strategy equilibrium in which when there is no signal voters elect for the challenger for sure.
+11 If they voted for the challenger, a bad incumbent would have no incentive to buy off the media and the media will be informative, in which case the lack of signal would be a good signal.
+Thus, there cannot exist a pure-strategy equilibrium in which, when there is no signal, voters elect the challenger for certain.
 A mixed-strategy equilibrium could exist in which when s = 0 voters kick out the incumbent with positive probability.
-However, this equilibrium requires that information is completely suppressed (otherwise voters strictly prefer the incumbent).
+However, this equilibrium requires that information be completely suppressed (otherwise voters strictly prefer the incumbent).
 Hence, this equilibrium is analogous to the equilibrium with capture.